Table of Contents

 High-Fidelity Design: Principles in Action

-During the stakeholder review, we didn't just look at pixels; we audited the interface against our six original AI Ethics Principles.
+We audited the interface against our six original AI Ethics Principles.
 Here is how those abstract principles materialized in the final UI:

 Principle 1: AI Awareness